-Business hours here are conveniently in line with Asia’s working day, sitting in a two hour time corridor with major cities such as Beijing, Hong Kong, Jakarta, Kuala Lumpur, Manila, Seoul, Singapore and Tokyo.
+Business hours here are conveniently in line with Asia’s working day, sitting in a two hour time corridor with major cities such as Beijing, Hong Kong, Jakarta, Manila, Seoul, Singapore and Tokyo.

-Trade, investment and cultural links with China, Indonesia, Japan and Korea are strong and long-standing.
+Trade, investment and cultural links with Japan, China and Indonesia are strong and long-standing.